alokyadavnp/assignment_Rightware/README.md

 2. To check into the running status of the Docker run the command Docker ps
-3. We can ssh to the running container using command in other terminal ssh test@<ip_to_the_container> -p 220
-         (password to the server is set to be test for testing purpose and port 220 of virtual machine with container port of 22)
+3. We can ssh to the running container using command in other terminal ssh test@<ip_to_the_container> -p 220 --> do check for the port, if it is already in use change port to something else from Vagrantfile and password to the server is set to be "test" for testing purpose and port 220 of virtual machine with container port of 22)

 # Deploy with Ansible